Automation-Research-Team/aist_robotiq/o2as_easy_handeye/README.md

 ```bash
 $ roslaunch o2as_easy_handeye calibrate.launch camera_name:=$CAMERA_NAME robot_name=$ROBOT_NAME
 ```
 After robots appear in the screen, open the RViz config file `o2as_easy_handeye.rviz`.
-Then the marker tracker and the hand-eye calibrator start.
+Then the marker detector and the hand-eye calibrator start.

 2-2: Run calibration software in a different terminal
 ```bash